NotNoss/notnoss/README.md

 ## I am a college student, IT Professional and Developer
 I'm not that great at programming but you know, here I am.

-Most of my projects, you will not be able to find because they were purged or not uploaded.

 - I am currently working on Abaddon Bot for Discord.

 <br />